The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 data centers, reducing energy waste per compute unit.

-Large providers can invest in highly efficient cooling technologies,
+- Economies of Scale: Large providers can invest in highly efficient

-power management systems, and renewable energy sources at scale, lowering
+cooling technologies, power management systems, and renewable energy

-the overall carbon footprint per transaction.
+sources at scale, lowering the overall carbon footprint per transaction.

-Moving workloads from fragmented, inefficient on-premises servers to
+- Consolidation: Moving workloads from fragmented, inefficient

-and emissions.
+global energy consumption and emissions.

-Despite its
+Despite

-careful planning and management:
+require careful planning and management:

-- Data Breaches:
+- Data Breaches: Misconfigurations (e.g., publicly accessible

-access controls, or vulnerabilities in applications can lead to data
+storage buckets), weak access controls, or vulnerabilities in

-breaches.
-High-profile incidents underscore the risks.
+applications can lead to data breaches.
+High-profile incidents underscore

 - Shared Responsibility